-N.E.R.D. lead vocalist and Neptunes producer Pharrell Williams wrote and recorded this song for the soundtrack of the 3D computer-animated action comedy film Despicable Me 2
+Most hit songs around this time were written by teams of writers, but this one was entirely composed by Pharrell Williams, who was formerly the N.E.R.D. lead vocalist and Neptunes producer.
+He wrote and recorded the song for the soundtrack of the 3D computer-animated action comedy film Despicable Me 2

 .
 Williams also penned tunes for the first Despicable Me